Vermont

 Voter Registration Process

-There are three methods of registering to vote in Vermont: online, mail in a printable application, or in-person.
+There are three methods of registering to vote in Vermont: online registration, mailing in a completed printable application, and in-person registration.

 • Further voter registration information for Vermont can be found here.